t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/07_intro-to-llms.md

 attention helps the model form strong (or weak) relationships between certain tokens, which in turn allows it to focus on different parts of input sequences dynamically.
-When fed an input sequence, the model learns to privilege relationships between certain parts of the input over others, and in doing so, it captures complex patterns, local contexts, and long-range dependencies among the tokens.
+When fed an input sequence, the model learns to privilege relationships between certain parts of the input over others, and in doing so it captures complex patterns, local contexts, and long-range dependencies among the tokens.

 You will often see different forms of attention described in the context of Transformers.
 We will walk through the three main ones.
-At score, however, attention is expressed as the following:
+At core, however, attention is expressed as the following:

 $$